International Politics Summer School 2019

 - intellectuals and liberal democracy

 Tutor: Eduardo Posada-Carbó is Professor of the History and Politics of Latin America at the School of Interdisciplinary Area Studies, Oxford, and William Golding Research Fellow at Brasenose College, Oxford.
+He is also Director of the Oxford University Latin American Centre.
 His publications include (ed.)
 Elections Before Democracy.
 The History of Elections in Europe and Latin America (Palgrave Macmillan, 1996) and La nación soñada: violencia, liberalismo y democracia en Colombia (Grupo Editorial Norma, 2006), as well as articles in the Hispanic American Historical Review, The Historical Journal, Journal of Latin American Studies, Latin American Research Review, Journal of Democracy, Revista de Occidente, and Caravelle.
-He is the general editor of a five volume history of Colombia.
+He is the general editor of a five-volume history of Colombia.
 With Andrew Robertson (City University of New York), he is co-editing the Oxford Handbook of Revolutionary Elections in the Americas, 1800-1910, to be published by Oxford University Press.

 As the Chinese Communist Party installs the next generation of the country’s leaders, this course explores the anatomy of the Chinese Party-state.
 It considers both the written and unwritten rules of Chinese government, and explores the dynamics of contemporary Chinese politics and the challenges that face its leaders.
 It will focus on questions such as: